 Why Use Medication for OCD?

-Medication is often recommended as a treatment for OCD.1 Some people with mild OCD may be able to recover with therapy alone, but if symptoms are moderate to severe, then treatment usually includes both therapy and medication.
+Medication is often recommended as a treatment for OCD.1 Some people with mild OCD may be able to mitigate symptoms with therapy alone, but if symptoms are moderate to severe, then treatment usually includes both therapy and medication.
 If your symptoms of OCD are interfering with your life, causing you distress, and not improving with just therapy, then you may want to consider whether medication may be right for you.

 The most common medications for OCD are SSRIs, as they are typically safe and effective, with relatively few side effects.
+Clomipramine, a tricyclic antidepressant, may be administered instead if someone experiences adverse effects from SSRIs, though it is less commonly prescribed.

 Common medications used to treat OCD include: